CamachoDejay/teaching-bioimage-analysis-python/basic-data-handling-BAND/README.md

 ## Prerequisites

-This eyar we will benefit from BAND the Bioimage ANalysis Desktop - a Desktop-as-a-Service cloub-based platform that generates a desktop environment packed with bioimage analysis tools.
+This year we will benefit from BAND the Bioimage ANalysis Desktop - a Desktop-as-a-Service cloub-based platform that generates a desktop environment packed with bioimage analysis tools.
 This will simplify the installation procedures and let us concentrate on the content of the course.
 Moreover I provide below a full guide on how to install the required programs on your own computer.

 ## What is Python?